quorrajs/Quorra-docs/Getting started/Configuration.md

 });
 ```
-In this example, 'local' is the name of the environment and 'your-machine-name' is the hostname of your server.
+In this example, 'local' is the name of the environment and `your-machine-name` is the hostname of your server.
 On
 Linux and Mac, you may determine your hostname using the hostname terminal command.

 If you need more flexible environment detection, you may pass a Closure to the detectEnvironment method, allowing you